grafana/grafana/docs/sources/shared/datasources/tempo-search-traceql.md

 headless: true
 ---

-[//]: # (This file documents the Search query type for the Tempo data source.
-It is available as a public preview.)
+[//]: # 'This file documents the Search query type for the Tempo data source.
+It is available as a public preview.'

-[//]: # (This shared file is included in these locations:)
+[//]: # 'This shared file is included in these locations:'
-[//]: # (/grafana/docs/sources/datasources/tempo/query-editor/index.md)
+[//]: # '/grafana/docs/sources/datasources/tempo/query-editor/index.md'

-[//]: # (If you make changes to this file, verify that the meaning and content are not changed in any place where the file is included.)
+[//]: # 'If you make changes to this file, verify that the meaning and content are not changed in any place where the file is included.'

-[//]: # (Any links should be fully qualified and not relative: /docs/grafana/ instead of ../grafana/.)
+[//]: # 'Any links should be fully qualified and not relative: /docs/grafana/ instead of ../grafana/.'

 # Create TraceQL queries using Search